 Pros of Options Trading

-Options trading is complex and involves risks, but once investors understand the fundamentals of the contracts and how to trade them, options can be an important tool to make investments while putting up only a premium.
+• Options trading is complex and involves risks, but once investors understand the fundamentals of the contracts and how to trade them, options can be an important tool to make investments while putting up a smaller amount of money.

 Cons of Options Trading

-Expirations are a risk in options.
+• Expirations are a risk in options.
 Securities like stocks don’t have expirations, but options contracts can expire without getting exercised by their buyer.
 While premium costs are generally low, they can still add up.

-Another risk that options investors face is liquidity.
-Because options are either calls or puts and often have multiple different strike prices as well as expirations that can range from one week to years, there are many contracts that are outstanding in the market.
+• Another risk that options investors face is liquidity.
+Because options often have multiple different strike prices as well as expirations, there are many contracts that are outstanding in the market.
 The multitude of contracts means investors may encounter issues with trading easily without moving prices.

-Options are derivative contracts that give purchasers the right, but not the obligation, to buy or sell an asset, making them a potentially useful tool if investors want to trade or hedge their portfolios.
+Options are derivative contracts that give the right, but not the obligation, to buy or sell an asset, making them a potentially useful tool if investors want to trade or hedge their portfolios.
 Sellers of options may be obligated to buy or sell shares however, if the investor on the other side of the trade exercises their contracts.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.